dot-layer/blog/content/blog/2018-11-17-stein-baseball.md

 Charles Stein, in an interview by Y.K.
 Leong.
 </div>

-Like Bradley Efron and Trevor Hastie, I think it's fair to say that maximum likelihood estimation (MLE) can arguably be considered as one the twentieth century’s most influential pieces of applied mathematics.
-In their book **Computer Age Statistical Inference: Algorithms, Evidence, and Data Science** (Chapter 7), they write:
+I remember Prof. Asgharian describing maximum likelihood theory in my first statistics course: "I have seen what I should have seen."
+This idea of Ronald Fisher profoundly changed the field of statistics at a time when access to data wasn't at all like today.
+In their book **Computer Age Statistical Inference: Algorithms, Evidence, and Data Science** (Chapter 7), Bradley Efron and Trevor Hastie write:

 > If Fisher had lived in the era of “apps,” maximum likelihood estimation might have made him a billionaire.

-The magic of maximum likelihood theory is that it provides (asymptotically, as `$n \to \infty$`) unbiased estimators attaining the Cramér-Rao bound.
-In other words, the MLE converges towards the most precise value one could hope.
-However, the story is quite different in the finite-sample situation and this is what Stein's paradox reminds us of: in some circumstance, the MLE is bound to be (potentially grossly) sub-optimal.
+What makes the maximum likelihood estimator (MLE) so useful is that it is consistent (converges in probability to the value it estimates) and efficient (no other estimator has lower asymptotic mean squared error.)
+This is as `$n \to \infty$`.
+The story is quite different in the finite-sample situation and this is what Stein's paradox reminds us of: in some circumstance, the MLE is bound to be (potentially grossly) sub-optimal.
 Hence Hastie's and Efron's claim: "maximum likelihood estimation has shown itself to be an inadequate and dangerous tool in many twenty-first-century applications. [...] unbiasedness can be an unaffordable luxury when there are hundreds or thousands of parameters to estimate at the same time."
 So who is Stein and what exactly is Stein's paradox?
 Read on.

 Stein's paradox is attributed to Charles Stein (1920-2016), an American mathematical statistician who spent most of his carreer at Stanford University.
 His work is exceptional yes, but Stein is also remembered by his colleagues for his strong belief in basic human rights and passionate social activism.
 In an [interview](http://www2.ims.nus.edu.sg/imprints/interviews/CharlesStein.pdf) by Y.K.
 Leong, the very first question touched his statistical work (verifying weather broadcasts for understanding how weather might affect wartime activities) for the Air Force during World War II; Stein's first words are unequivocal: